Abou Ouattara

-Ben Qadir Abou Ouattara (born 25 December 1999) is a Burkinabé international footballer who plays for Moldovan club Sheriff Tiraspol, as a right winger.
+Ben Qadir Abou Ouattara (born 26 December 1999) is a professional footballer who last played for Moldovan Super Liga club Sheriff Tiraspol as a right winger.
+Born in Côte d'Ivoire, he represents the Burkina Faso national team.

 Club career

 He played for Salitas, Horoya AC and KV Mechelen.
 In January 2019 he moved on loan to Lille B for six months, with an option to buy.

 On 22 July 2021, he signed a three-year contract with Ligue 2 club Valenciennes.

 On 20 June 2022, Sheriff Tiraspol announced the signing of Ouattara.

 International career

 He made his international debut for Burkina Faso in 2018.